Subconvexity bound for $\mathrm{GL(3)} \times \mathrm{GL(2)}$ $L$-functions in $\mathrm{GL(2)}$ spectral aspect: Conclusion: Proof of Theorem

-Using $k^{3-\theta} <Nr^2\ll k^3$ and $r \ll k^{\theta}$, we further get
+Using $k^{3-\theta} \ll Nr^2\ll k^{3+\epsilon}$ and $r \ll k^{\theta}$, we further get

 Hence to get subconvexity, we need all of the above exponents to be negative.
-So first and third term gives $1/3>\eta >4\theta$, and consequently third and fourth terms dominate the rest.
+So the first and the third term gives $4/19>\eta >4\theta$, and consequently the third and the fourth terms dominate the rest.
 Thus the above bound reduces to

 The optimal choice for $\eta$ is given by $\eta=8\theta/5+2/15$.
-Plugging this in Lemma \ref{AFE}, we get that
+On plugging this in Lemma \ref{AFE}, we get

 and with the optimal choice $\theta =2/51$, we obtain the bound given in Theorem \ref{Main}.